joeabbey/gm/README.md

    eval "$(gm prompt init zsh)"
    ```

-4. Open a new shell (or `source` your shell rc) and gm will print notices whenever tracked tools have updates.
+4. Open a new shell (or `source` your shell rc), then run `gm status --refresh` to generate the first cache and confirm everything is wired up.

 ### What you get